amaan-akram/ethernet-ip-sim/README.md

 ### Local Binary

-Before building OpENer in binary insure that it is being built/run from a different host from that of where the device service will be running from.
+Before building the rta-server binary locally insure that it is being built/run from a different host from that of where the device service will be running from.

 To build the binary use the build script: